 As operational partner of the Advisory Committee on Subnational Governments to the CBD, the R4BLP generates technical knowledge that feeds global negotiations on biodiversity, particularly those held at the CBD.

 The R4BLP is an online platform in which leading regions of the world exchange technical knowledge on critical biodiversity issues.
-Their work is closely linked to key global biodiversity topics that feeds the discussions held at the heart of the CBD.
-Its reports and contributions aim to share key findings that help shape the post-2020 global biodiversity framework.
+Their work is closely linked to key global biodiversity topics and their outcomes feed into the discussions held at the heart of the CBD.
+Its reports and contributions aim to share key findings that help shape the subnational implementation of the Kunming-Montreal Global Biodiversity Framework.